There is something about dancing in the street that invokes freedom, inspires bravery, and feels like authenticity.

 I was simply compelled to celebrate my innate sense of freedom that lives at the very core of my human being-ness.

 “I wish that every human life might be pure transparent freedom.”
+Simone de Beauvoir

-I joined this beautiful creature, and her crazy kinky curls, who was dancing her bliss, with her funkalicious boom box–her only backdrop, a spray-painted sign that simply read, “Dancing for Peace in Every Heart.”
+I joined a beautiful creature, and her crazy kinky curls, who was dancing her bliss, with her funkalicious boom box–her only backdrop, a spray-painted sign that simply read, “Dancing for Peace in Every Heart.”
 And I brought my groovin’ dance moves on– with authenticity.
 And I danced.

 I danced on the street corner.
 I danced on the street corner with a perfect stranger.
 I danced on the street corner with a perfect stranger, for peace in every heart–while the cars whizzed by.